opentoken-io/opentoken/doc/account.md

 The `idHash` property of `account` covers how the ids will be hashed when stored.
 This is passed into the secure hash method and then used when saving an account. **The `idHash` values must never change once set up.** If the values change a client or account holder will never be able to get back into their account.

-Also, you can find a list of available hashing methods in `lib/ciphers-and-hashes.js`.
+You can find a list of available hashing methods in `lib/ciphers-and-hashes.js`.

 Where the account information is stored can be change by updating `accountDir`.
-Also where the registration files can be updated by changing `registrationDir`.
+The registration files can be updated by changing `registrationDir`.
+Ideally these would be different as we store temporary registration files during the sign up process in the `registrationDir`, and permanent files for the account in `accountDir` once sign up is complete.
+These cannot be local directories as they will be passed to the storage mechanism to handle.

 The lengths of the IDs we use for account creation can be adjusted using `accountIdLength` and `registrationIdLength`.